Culottes: School uniforms

-A cut which emerged in the 21st century – a combined silhouette of pants which appear to be made out of two separate garments.
-They look like slim fit jeans from behind, like a skirt or culottes worn on top of slim fit jeans – from the front.

 Contemporary French under-pants

 The term "culottes" in French is now used to describe women's panties, an article of clothing that has little or no relation to the historic men's culotte breeches, except that in French, calling something "culottes" is like calling them "bottoms".
 The historical French term "sans-culottes" which was once the rejection of aristocrats' breeches, is now used colloquially to mean the same as an English colloquialism "going commando" or not wearing under-pants.